openzipkin/zipkin/docker/examples/README.md

 ```

 Then configure the [ActiveMQ sender](https://github.com/openzipkin/zipkin-reporter-java/blob/master/activemq-client/src/main/java/zipkin2/reporter/activemq/ActiveMQSender.java)
-using a `host` value of `host.docker.internal` if your application is inside the docker network.
+using a `brokerUrl` value of `failover:tcp://localhost:61616` or a non-local hostname if in docker.
-Otherwise, an application can use the default `host` value of `localhost` to send spans to ActiveMQ
-via any protocol it accepts, such as OpenWire or AMQP.

 ## Cassandra